Caroline Paul: Early years and education

 Caroline Paul was raised in New York City; Paris, France; and Cornwall, Connecticut.
-Her father was an investment banker, her mother a social worker.
+Her American father was an investment banker, and her mother was a social worker from the United Kingdom.
 She was educated in journalism and documentary film at Stanford University.

 Career

-She volunteered as a journalist at Berkeley public radio station KPFA before (in 1988) joining the San Francisco Fire Department, as one of the first women hired by the department.
-She worked most of her career on Rescue 2, where she and her crew were responsible for search and rescue in fires.
-Rescue 2 members were also trained and sent on SCUBA dive searches, rope and rappelling rescues, surf rescues, confined space rescues, all hazardous material calls, and the most severe train and car wrecks.
+Paul volunteered as a journalist at Berkeley public radio station KPFA, then in 1988, joined the San Francisco Fire Department, as one of the first women hired by the department.
+She worked most of her career on the search and rescue team.

 Her first book was the nonfiction memoir Fighting Fire, published in 1998.
 It was a finalist at the Northern California Book Awards and an alternate selection for the Book of the Month Club.
-Her second, the 2006 historical novel East Wind, Rain is based on the Niihau Incident, a historical event in which a Japanese pilot crash-landed on the private Hawaiian island of Niihau, after the attack on Pearl Harbor.
+Her second, the 2006 historical novel East Wind, Rain is based on the Niihau incident, a historical event in which a Japanese pilot crash-landed on the private Hawaiian island of Niihau, after the attack on Pearl Harbor.
 "When it's over, we don't want to leave," said the New York Times review of the book.
 Lost Cat, A True Story of Love, Desperation, and GPS Technology was published in 2013 and illustrated by her partner, artist Wendy MacNaughton.
 It details Paul and MacNaughton's high-tech search for their cat.
 The PBS Newshour described the book as "A thoughtful, kind and funny story about the love people can have for their pets and the weird places that this love and accompanying devotion can take them.
 But it also travels beyond the realm of human-pet relationships, offering commentary on all relationships and the roles of those we love, and sometimes don't love, in our lives."

-In 2016, Paul published The Gutsy Girl, Escapades for Your Life of Epic Adventure.
-She calls it "Lean in for girls, set not in a boardroom, but in trees, on cliff edges and down wild rivers".
-In a controversial New York Times essay that preceded publication she wrote that risk teaches kids responsibility, problem solving, and confidence. "...By cautioning girls away from these experiences we are not protecting them.
-We are woefully under-preparing them for life."
-The Gutsy Girl became a New York Times bestseller.
+In 2016, Paul published the New York Times bestseller The Gutsy Girl, Escapades for Your Life of Epic Adventure.
+The book is described as “Lean in for middle grade girls, set not in the workplace but on bicycles, tree branches, sea kayaks, and cliff edges. … Part memoir, part how-to-outdoors guide, (it) offers life lessons through adventure stories.”

-Her TED talk explains why it is important that girls get out of their comfort zones and learn to take risks when they are young.
+She published a New York Times oped that spoke to parents about the themes raised in The Gutsy Girl called, “Why Do We Teach Girls It’s Cute to be Scared” that quickly became viral.

+Paul did a TED talk on the subject of raising healthy, confident girls by encouraging bravery, which has over 2 million views.

 In 2018 Paul collaborated with tea expert Sebastian Beckwith, and published A Little Tea Book.

-She is a member of the San Francisco Writers’ Grotto, a workspace and literary community whose members have included Ingrid Rojas Contreras, Po Bronson, Mary Roach, ZZ Packer, Noah Hawley, Vanessa Hua, Ethan Canin, Julia Scheeres, Vendela Vida, and TJ Stiles.